Configuring Bazel CI to Test Bazel Rules for Remote Execution

 this example platform configuration

-for the TensorFlow ubuntu16-04
+for the TensorFlow ubuntu16-04 container.

 Create a similar configuration (that is, using the same constraints) but replace

-property with the name of your custom
+the value of the container-image property with the name of your custom

 container, as well as your GCR project ID and container image checksum.
 For